milosmrda/elementary-panel-logomark/README.md

 ## reversal

-To reverse the effects of the above code, paste this block in the terminal:
+To revert to the default "Applications" text, paste this block in the terminal:

 ```
 bash -c "